ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 Goal
 ====

-The goal of this exercise is to write four functions to draw basic shapes using turle graphics.
-You will then use these primitives to create more complex graphics compositions by completing a few guided exercises and writing two functions from scratch.
-The key idea to learn how to using functions as building blocks in your code, and the use of loops to create more complex compositions.
+The goal of this exercise is to write two functions to draw basic shapes using turle graphics.
+You will then use these primitives to create a forest scene.
+The key idea to learn how to use functions as building blocks in your code, and apply repetition and randomization in your code.

 What you'll be drawing
 ----------------------

 You'll be writing functions to produce two basic shapes: a rectangle and a triangle.
-In order to use these shape primitives to create more complex drawings, each function takes parameters that specify the size, orientation, pen color, and fill color of that shape.
-The function definitions for the two basic shapes are:
+Each function takes parameters that specify the size, orientation, pen color, and fill color of that shape.
+This will allow us to create more interesting drawings later on.
+The function definitions are given below:

 -   `drawRectangle(width, height, tilt, penColor, fillColor)`
 -   `drawTriangle(base, height, tilt, penColor, fillColor)`

-Below is the output produced when each function is callled with specific parameter values.
+The output produced when each function is callled with specific parameter values is shown in the following figure.

 ![basicShapes](basicShapes.png)

-The above drawings are produced by calling either <code>drawRectangle()</code> or <code>drawTriangle()</code>.
-In each drawing, the initial location and heading of the turtle right before the corresponding function is called is shown by the turtle stamp.
-For example the top left drawing is the output of the following function call:
+The above drawings are the result of calling either <code>drawRectangle()</code> or <code>drawTriangle()</code>.
+In each drawing, the turtle stamp shoes the initial location and heading of the turtle right before the corresponding function is called.
+For example the top left drawing is the output of the following line of code, when the turtle is at the top left corner:

 ```
 drawRectangle( width = 50, height = 100, tilt = 0, penColor = "red", fillColor = "")
 ```

-The subsequent three drawings on the same row are the output of repeatedly moving the turtle to the right, and calling the <code>drawRectangle()</code> function with the same width and height as before, changing the tilt, penColor and fillColor.
-The exact function calls and parameter values to produce these drawings are given below:
+The subsequent three drawings on the same row are the output of repeatedly moving the turtle to the right, and calling the <code>drawRectangle()</code> function changing the tilt, penColor and fillColor.
+The function calls and parameter values to produce these drawings are given below:

 ```